Washington CAM Reconciliation Compliance Guide for Landlords

 Washington CAM Context

 Washington has minimal commercial CAM regulation.
-Seattle's office market has experienced significant vacancy increases.
-King County Assessor conducts annual valuations.
-Washington has no state income tax, making property tax pass-throughs a larger proportion of total tenant obligations.
+Seattle's office vacancy has increased significantly.
+The King County Assessor conducts annual valuations.
+Washington has no state income tax, making property tax pass-throughs a larger portion of total tenant costs.

 Validate Your Washington Reconciliations